granthooks/Carrier/memory-bank/progress.md

     *   Develop privacy controls.
     *   Implement retention policies.
     *   Create memory analytics.
-3.  **Client Enhancements:**
+4.  **Client Enhancements:**
     *   Enhance Instagram client error handling.

 ## Notes
 The project has made significant progress with the implementation of the memory system and the initial integration of MCP servers.
 This provides a foundation for agents with context-aware interactions and access to a wider range of external tools via the standardized Model Context Protocol.

 The MCP integration uses a centralized configuration file (`config/mcp_servers.json`) and manages server lifecycles efficiently in `run_agents.py`.
 Agents can now list their available tools, including those provided by MCP servers.

-An initial test verifies the filesystem server integration.
+A new `ContinuousRuntime` has been implemented to enable proactive, goal-driven behavior based on SOPs defined in NocoDB, running alongside the existing reactive message loop.
+Initial data for the `TeslaFan` agent's `DailyNewsReport` SOP has been populated (though manual entry was required due to MCP tool issues).

-The next phase involves thorough testing and refinement of the MCP integration across various servers, ensuring robustness and proper handling of API keys and potential errors.
-Continued development of the memory system remains a parallel priority.
+The next phase involves running the system and thoroughly testing the `ContinuousRuntime`'s execution logic using the populated NocoDB data.
+Continued development of the memory system and refinement of MCP integration (including debugging the NocoDB tool) remain parallel priorities.